Robert Biedroń: Mayor of Słupsk (2014–2018)

 Biedroń ran in the mayoral elections in Słupsk in 2014, a city of around 95,000 inhabitants located in the Pomeranian Voivodeship.
 He secured 57% of the vote in the second round.
 He thus became the first openly gay mayor ever in Poland.

 Once elected mayor of Słupsk, Biedroń pursued an austerity policy.
-Indeed, the city was heavily indebted, with a total debt of 300 million zlotys, when he took up office.
+Indeed, the city was heavily indebted, with a total debt of 300 million złotys, when he took up office.
 He decided for instance to waive his official car, he requested to the City Council to lower his wage and he closed several local agencies.
-In 2017, the total debt of Słupsk decreased to 232 million zlotys.
+In 2017, the total debt of Słupsk decreased to 232 million złotys.

 During his term, Biedroń carried out a pro-ecological, egalitarian policy with some elements of participatory democracy.
 The city realized the thermo-modernisation of public buildings.
 The mayor initiated the « Red Couch » – a red couch was placed in public areas to talk with the constituents.
 He has also created some consultative bodies, such as the Sustainable Development Council, the Women's Council and the Seniors' Council.
 He refused to host a circus with wild animals and opened a new animal shelter in Słupsk.

 As mayor, Biedroń belonged to the Congress of Local and Regional Authorities of the Council of Europe from 2015 to 2018.
 Besides this, he was a member of the Advisory Group on Gender, Forced Displacement and Protection created by the United Nations High Commissioner for Refugees (UNHCR).

-Biedrón did not run again in the mayoral elections in 2018, but he supported his deputy mayor Krystyna Danilecka-Wojewódzka.
+Biedroń did not run again in the mayoral elections in 2018, but he supported his deputy mayor Krystyna Danilecka-Wojewódzka.